getfem/getfem/doc/sphinx/source/userdoc/model_source_term.rst

 The function to add a source term to a model is::

   add_source_term_brick(md, mim,
-                        varname, dataname, region = -1,
+                        varname, dataexpr, region = -1,
                         directdataname = std::string());

-where ``md``is the model object, ``mim`` is the integration method, ``varname`` is the variable of the model for which the source term is added, ``dataname`` is the name of the data in the model which represents the source term.
+where ``md``is the model object, ``mim`` is the integration method, ``varname`` is the variable of the model for which the source term is added, ``dataexpr`` has to be  a regular expression of the high-level generic assembly language (except for the complex version where it has to be a declared data of the model).
 It has to be scalar or vector valued depending on the fact that the variable is scalar or vector valued itself. ``region`` is a mesh region on which the term is added.
 If the region corresponds to a boundary, the source term will represent a Neumann